A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Conjugate Bayesian Inference for Multinomial Probit Models

-Consistent with Section \ref{sec.3}, let us assume a $\textsc{sun}_{q,h}(\bxi, \bOmega, \bDelta, \bgamma, \bGamma)$ prior for $\bbeta$, whose density is obtained by modifying the density function $\phi_q(\bbeta-\bxi;\bOmega)$ of a $q$--variate Gaussian $\mbox{N}_{q}(\bxi, \bOmega)$, via a skewness--inducing mechanism driven by the cumulative distribution function of an $h$--variate Gaussian with mean vector ${\bf 0}$ and $h \times h$ covariance matrix $\bGamma-\bDelta^{\intercal}\bar{\bOmega}\phantom{.}^{-1}\bDelta$, computed at $\bgamma+\bDelta^{\intercal}\bar{\bOmega}\phantom{.}^{-1}\bomega\phantom{.}^{-1}(\bbeta-\bxi) \in \mathbb{R}^h$.
-The quantity $\Phi_h(\bgamma;\bGamma)$ defines instead the normalizing constant, which coincides with the cumulative distribution function of an $h$--variate Gaussian with mean vector $\bzero$ and $h \times h$ covariance matrix $\bGamma$, evaluated at $\bgamma \in \mathbb{R}^h$.
+is obtained by modifying the density function $\phi_q(\bbeta-\bxi;\bOmega)$ of a $q$-variate Gaussian $\mbox{N}_{q}(\bxi, \bOmega)$, via a skewness-inducing mechanism driven by the cumulative distribution function, computed at $\bgamma+\bDelta^{\intercal}\bar{\bOmega}\phantom{.}^{-1}\bomega\phantom{.}^{-1}(\bbeta-\bxi) \in \mathbb{R}^h$, of an $h$-variate Gaussian with mean vector ${\bf 0}$ and $h \times h$ covariance matrix $\bGamma-\bDelta^{\intercal}\bar{\bOmega}\phantom{.}^{-1}\bDelta$.
+The quantity $\Phi_h(\bgamma;\bGamma)$ is instead the normalizing constant, which coincides with the cumulative distribution function, evaluated at $\bgamma \in \mathbb{R}^h$, of an $h$-variate Gaussian with mean vector $\bzero$ and $h \times h$ covariance matrix $\bGamma$.
 As is clear from \eqref{eq7}, the amount of skewness in the prior is mainly controlled by the $q \times h$ matrix $\bDelta$.
-Indeed, when all the entries in $\bDelta$ are $0$, the prior $p(\bbeta)$ in \eqref{eq7} coincides with the density of a $q$--variate Gaussian with mean vector $\bxi$ and covariance matrix $\bOmega=\bomega\bar{\bOmega} \bomega$ obtained via the quadratic combination among the correlation matrix $\bar{\bOmega}$ and the diagonal scale matrix $\bomega=({\bOmega} \odot \bI_{q})^{1/2} $, where $\odot$ is the element--wise Hadamard product.
+Indeed, when all the entries in $\bDelta$ are $0$, the prior $p(\bbeta)$ in \eqref{eq7} coincides with the density of a $q$-variate Gaussian with mean vector $\bxi$ and covariance matrix $\bOmega=\bomega\bar{\bOmega} \bomega$ obtained via the quadratic combination among the correlation matrix $\bar{\bOmega}$ and the diagonal scale matrix $\bomega=({\bOmega} \odot \bI_{q})^{1/2} $, where $\odot$ is the element-wise Hadamard product.
 Such a class of Gaussian priors can be also easily obtained by setting $h=0$ in \eqref{eq7}.
 As discussed in \citet{arellano_2006}, the multivariate Gaussian case is just an example of a broad variety of distributions which can be obtained from prior \eqref{eq7} under suitable choices for its parameters.
-Priors of potential interests within this class are independent univariate skew--normals \citep{azza_1985} for the parameters in $\bbeta$ and classical multivariate skew--normals \citep{azza_1996} for the entire vector $\bbeta$.
-Therefore, our results allow tractable inference in Bayesian multinomial probit models under a broad class of priors that include Gaussian specifications along with asymmetric priors that may be useful in social science and econometric studies.
-Note that also non--linear formulations via Gaussian processes induce multivariate Gaussian priors and, hence, our results can be directly applied to the flexible classification strategies discussed in \citet{girolami2006} and \citet{riihimaki2013}.
+Additional priors of interest within this class are independent univariate skew-normals \citep{azza_1985} for the coefficients in $\bbeta$ and classical multivariate skew-normals \citep{azza_1996} for the entire vector $\bbeta$.
+Therefore, our results allow tractable inference in Bayesian multinomial probit models under a broad class of priors that include Gaussian specifications along with asymmetric priors which may be useful in social science and econometric applications.
+Note that also non-linear effects modeled via Gaussian processes induce a multivariate Gaussian prior and, hence, our results can be directly applied to the flexible classification strategies discussed in \citet{girolami2006} and \citet{riihimaki2013}, among others.